Last updated: May 2019

 How?
 “Alexa, set 20 minute timer” and then when the time is up “Alexa, stop” to turn it off

-Pro Tip #1: If you set multiple timers (maybe one for baking cookies and one for cooking pasta a few minutes later), you can name the timers so you don’t get confused.
+Pro Tip #1: You can easily name an Alexa timer.
+If you set multiple timers (maybe one for baking cookies and one for cooking pasta a few minutes later), name them so you don’t get confused.
 Just say “Alexa, set 30 minute timer for the cookies” and “Alexa, set 8 minute timer for the pasta.”

 Pro Tip #2: If you’d rather not have to turn your timers off with an “Alexa, stop,” you can instead set a reminder as your timer by saying “Alexa, set reminder for 10 minutes for the pasta.”
 10 minutes later, Alexa will announce twice that the time is up but not beep repeatedly like a timer.